 20. Have a Backup of Everything

-Generally, you can create manual backup of your site, but that process is very inefficient and will be quite a hassle.
+Generally, you can create a manual backup of your site, but that process is very inefficient and will be quite a hassle.
+So to automate the WordPress backup process, WordPress plugin repository has several free and popular backup plugins like BackWPup, UpDraftPlus, WP-DB-Backup, etc.

 Just install one of them and make sure that you take daily backups.